Multi-scale camouflage: Interwar development in Europe

 The idea of patterned camouflage extends back to the interwar period in Europe.
 The first printed camouflage pattern was the 1929 Italian telo mimetico, which used irregular areas of three colours at a single scale.

 German WWII experiments

 During the Second World War, Johann Georg Otto Schick designed a series of patterns such as Platanenmuster (plane tree pattern) and Erbsenmuster (pea-dot pattern) for the Waffen-SS, combining micro- and macro-patterns in one scheme.

-The German Army developed the idea further in the 1970s into Flecktarn, which combines smaller shapes with dithering; this softens the edges of the large scale pattern, making the underlying objects harder to discern.

 Soviet WWII experiments

 Pixel-like shapes pre-date computer-aided design by many years, already being used in Soviet Union experiments with camouflage patterns, such as "TTsMKK" developed in 1944 or 1945.
 The pattern uses areas of olive green, sand, and black running together in broken patches at a range of scales.